Skip to content

 • Check illustration contrast against background.
 The contrast ratio should be at least 3:1.

-How to provide appropriate text alternatives based on the purpose of the image
+How to provide text alternatives based on image purpose

 Image types